FAQs

 First of all, thank you so much if this is something you are wondering and wanting to ask!
 I love to be referred to by the name Constellation, which feels like it encompasses all parts of my system.

-Calling all the alters by only my legal name would not erase the differences between us.
+Calling all the alters by only one name would not erase the legitimate differences between parts.
 Using different names reduces confusion, helps me keep track of what’s going on in my brain, helps with internal communication between parts, and clarifies the skillsets or needs of one part vs. another, etc. It doesn’t make integration work harder to achieve.
 (Actually, it makes it easier in some ways.
 It enables me to be aware of the parts that exist, where their divides are, and where they need to draw closer together.)
-Using different names to refer to different parts of myself simply acknowledges the reality of how I tick.

 What does healing with this look like?
 Are you trying to fuse (integrate) all of the alters into “one person”?